LCKYN/resume/README.md

+# ⛔️ Deprecated ⛔️

-# I decided to move this project to https://github.com/LCKYN/lckyn-resume and change to HTML version instead of LaTeX
+## I decided to move this project to https://github.com/LCKYN/lckyn-resume and change to HTML version instead of LaTeX